Video Game Hall of Fame’s 2020 class: Bejeweled, Centipede, King’s Quest, and Minecraft

 King’s Quest

 Designed by Sierra On-Line cofounder Roberta Williams, King’s Quest (1984) introduced players to the fantastical world of Daventry.
-The fairytale setting, unique visuals, and irreverent humor helped to make the game a hit on personal computers and popularized the graphic adventure genre.
-Sierra On-Line, led by Ken and Roberta Williams, produced seven sequels, and the game influenced dozens of adventure

-games that followed, establishing Roberta Williams as one of the most significant game designers of the 1980s and 1990s.
+The fairy-tale setting, unique visuals, and irreverent humor helped to make the game a hit on PCs and popularized the graphic adventure genre.
+Sierra On-Line, led by Ken and Roberta Williams, produced seven sequels, and the game influenced dozens of adventure games that followed, establishing Roberta Williams as one of the most significant game designers of the 1980s and 1990s.

 Archivist Julia Novakovic said in a statement it’s hard to overstate King’s Quest’s influence on adventure games, as it established or reinforced so many conventions of the genre.